rosario/digitalmap/README.md

-# Digital Map  withmarkers in Backbone.
+# Digital Map  with markers in Backbone.

 Simple Backbone App for a Digital Map.
 Extract from [roundabout.io](http://roundabout.io "Roundabout.io")